 3. Book Your Tours and Lodging

 Next, you need to decide whether you’re going to travel solo or with the help tour guide.
-If you opt for a guided safari, the agent or guide should be able to organize details like accommodations and tours for you.
+If you opt for a guided safari, the agent or guide should organize details like accommodations and tours for you.

 Even if you decide to book everything yourself, you’ll probably have to arrange treks and safaris through a specialized local safari company (unless you’re taking a self game drive in easy destinations like Lake Mburo NP or Queen Elizabeth NP).